BOARD OF DIRECTORS

 - The Company annually submits “say-on-pay” advisory votes and has received support in excess of 95% for the past four years

-In addition to annually signing the Code of Business Conduct and Ethics, all team members adhere to the Company’s “Rules for Victory” which include a framework that focuses on: honesty, accountability, resourcefulness, dedication, and passion for their work.
+All team members adhere to the Company’s Code of Business Conduct and Ethics, and “Rules for Victory” which include a framework that focuses on: honesty, accountability, resourcefulness, dedication, and passion for their work.